 Traditional autopsy versus computed tomography imaging autopsy in trauma: A case of "synergistic disagreement"

-Lin, Maggie J.; Barry, Noran; Akusoba, Ikemefuna; Hon, Heidi H.; Cohen, Marissa S.; Shukla, Pratik; Cipolla, James; Stawicki, Stanislaw P.; and Hoey, Brian A., "Traditional autopsy versus computed tomography imaging autopsy in trauma: A case of “synergistic disagreement”" (2016).
-Department of Surgery @SLUHN Articles & Publications.
-125.
+Lin, Maggie J.; Barry, Noran; Akusoba, Ikemefuna; Hon, Heidi H.; Cohen, Marissa S.; Shukla, Pratik; Cipolla, James; Stawicki, Stanislaw P.; and Hoey, Brian A., "Traditional autopsy versus computed tomography imaging autopsy in trauma: A case of "synergistic disagreement"" (2016).
+Regional Trauma Network @SLUHN Articles & Publications.
+17.